Ultraviolet Radiation From The Sun

 The sun emits radiation, consisting of electromagnetic rays including ultraviolet A (UVA) and ultraviolet B (UVB).
 This ultraviolet radiation has many effects on you.

-On one hand, sun exposure is responsible for some powerful health benefits, including catalyzing the production of Vitamin D in your body.
-Sunlight has also been shown to improve the symptoms of depression and Seasonal Affective Disorder and—correlated with optimal Vitamin D levels—may also positively affect many other adverse physical and mental conditions and even help prevent some cancers.
+On one hand, sun exposure is responsible for some powerful health benefits.
+UV rays catalyze the production of Vitamin D in your body.
+Sunlight has also been shown to improve the symptoms of depression and Seasonal Affective Disorder.
+Additionally—correlated with optimal Vitamin D levels—the sun can positively affect a broad range of other physical and mental conditions while even helping prevent some cancers.
+Furthermore, sun exposure stimulates the production and release of nitric oxide, which supports your physiological health in a variety of ways.

-On the other hand, exposure to the sun’s radiation, especially UVA and UVB rays, damages human tissue such as your skin and eyes, causes sunburn and premature aging, induces inflammation, and suppresses the immune system.
-The longer skin tissue is exposed to sunlight, the greater the damage.
+On the other hand, exposure to the sun’s radiation, especially UVA and UVB rays, damages human tissue such as your skin and eyes, causes sunburn and premature aging, induces inflammation, and suppresses your immune system.
+And the longer skin tissue is exposed to sunlight, the greater the damage.
 In fact, nothing ages your skin more than sunlight.

 - Cause sunburn